kamilczerw/devto-posts/posts/chord-rust/building-chord-part-1.md

 ## Conclusion

 This blog post has become a bit bigger than what I anticipated.
-In the next post we will go through the RPC implementation, which will finally let us run the code.
 I tried to cover all the code with tests, but I decided not to include them in this post.
-You can take a look at the repo and see the tests there. [https://github.com/kamilczerw/chord/tree/chord](https://github.com/kamilczerw/chord/tree/chord)
+You can take a look at the repo and see the tests there. [https://github.com/kamilczerw/chord/tree/chord](https://github.com/kamilczerw/chord/tree/chord).

-If you find this article interesting, or have any comments on how it could be improved, I would love to hear it.
-Feel free to open an issue in the [repo](https://github.com/kamilczerw/chord/issues/new).
-You can also reach me on matrix [@ka:potatis.co](https://matrix.to/#/@ka:potatis.co).
+I plan to write a follow-up post where I will go through the RPC implementation.
+I will also write a post about how to run the code.
+I hope you enjoyed reading it.
+If you have any questions or comments, feel free to open an issue in the [repo](https://github.com/kamilczerw/chord/issues/new) or reach out to me on [matrix](https://matrix.to/#/@ka:potatis.co).